 We are pleased to attach our audit results report for the forthcoming meeting of the Audit Committee.
-This report summarises our preliminary audit conclusion in relation to the audit of Crawley Borough Council (the Council) for 2017/18.
+This report summarises our preliminary audit conclusion in relation to the audit of Crawley Borough Council for 2018/19.

-We have substantially completed our audit of the Council for the year ended 31 March 2018.
+We have substantially completed our audit of Crawley Borough Council for the year ended 31 March 2019.

-Subject to concluding the outstanding matters listed in our report, we confirm that we expect to issue an unqualified audit opinion on the financial statements in the form at Section 4, before the statutory deadline of 31 July 2018.
-We also have no matters to report on your arrangements to secure economy, efficiency and effectiveness in your use of resources.
+Subject to concluding the outstanding matters listed in our report, we confirm that we expect to issue an unqualified audit opinion on the financial statements in the form at Section 4 of this report, before the statutory deadline of 31 July 2019.
+We also have no matters to report on your arrangements to secure economy, efficiency and effectiveness in your use of resources

-This report is intended solely for the use of the Audit Committee, other members of the Council, and senior management.
+This report is intended solely for the use of the Audit Committee, other members of the Authority, and senior management.
 It should not be used for any other purpose or given to any other party without obtaining our written consent.